klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

     to create a vendor lock-in and keep hardware prices high.

     CUDA is the basis of the NVIDIA ecosystem.
-NVIDIA together with partners also created OpenACC,a set of compiler pragma's for C/C++ and Fortran for GPGPU programming, on paper managed by an
-    open consortium, but many other compiler vendors are hesitant to pick those up.
+NVIDIA together with partners also created OpenACC, a set of compiler pragma's for C/C++ and Fortran for GPGPU programming.
+OpenACC is on paper managed by an open consortium, but many other compiler vendors are hesitant to pick up the technology.

     The NVIDIA toolset also offers some support for open, broadly standardised technologies, but the support is usually inferior to that for their proprietary